-'''

-class Cache (filename, method='cPickle', protocol=2)
+class Cache(filename, recompute=False, method='cPickle', protocol=2)

-'''

-Cache flow passing through.
+Cache the flow passing through.

-On the first run, dump all flow to file (and yield the flow unaltered).
-On subsequent runs, load all flow from that file in the original order.
+On the first run, dump the whole flow to a file (and yield the flow unaltered).
+On subsequent runs, load the flow from that file in the original order.